careymcg/demo-1/README.md

 This is some example text.

+## This is a Subheading

+This is a piece of inline code `code goes here`

 This is another line of text.

 This is a line entered in the dog branch.